MarcinOrlowski/laravel-api-response-builder/README.md

     return ResponseBuilder::error(250);

-This will produce the following JSON response:
+and the following JSON response will be returned

     {
        "success": false,